awsdocs/amazon-efs-user-guide/doc_source/using-amazon-efs-utils.md

 1. Save the changes to the file and close it\.

-For more information on using encryption of data in transit, see [Mounting File Systems](mounting-fs.md)\.
+For more information on using encryption of data in transit, see [Mounting EFS File Systems](mounting-fs.md)\.

 ## EFS Mount Helper<a name="efs-mount-helper"></a>